Wenfei134/chess/README.md

 - When a user clicks on a piece of their colour the legal moves for that piece are displayed
     - Currently only the Pawn piece will return a list of moves, every other peice returns an empty list so it looks like nothing happens, but the input is still being handled correctly
 - If a legal move is clicked, tell the game to move the piece.
-    - Currently the move function does nothing, so it is called but the UI doesn't change.
-The input is handled correctly but the game logic has not yet been implemented.
+    - Currently the move function does nothing, so the input is handled correctly but it looks like nothing happens
 - If a different piece is clicked, the legal moves of that piece is shown
 - If any other click happens, then the piece is deselected
-- When a move happens, the turn switches to the opposite player.
+- When a move happens, the turn switches to the opposite player

 ### Not implemented
 - Get legal moves of each piece* (except Pawn which has been implemented)